darwino/darwino-documentation/Developer Guide/Darwino DB API.md

  - system data that can be modified – For example, a list of tags.
 System fields are actually fields in the root of the JSON content object, but their names start with an underscore. optionally, transient property fields that can contain data we want to pass to document events but never want to store in the document.
 They are never saved.
 They can be set and read at the document level, but they are never persistent.

+ Methods are provided for accessing the JSON content in all data types.
+They all take a String as their sole parameter, and return the value of the requested JSON field, assuming that the content is a JSON object.
+These methods cannot access hierarchical data, but they are very convenient for accessing fields that are at the root of the document.
+ - getStr(), getInt(), getLong(), getDouble(), getBoolean(), and getDate()

+ In addition, there is a method for executing JSONPath (XPath for JSON) expressions.
+JSONPath simplifies the extraction of data from JSON structures.
+It permits dot notation and bracket notation, and allows wildcard querying of member names and array indices.
+It is documented [here](http://goessner.net/articles/JsonPath/).
+JSONPath expressions can be executed in Darwino via the jsonPath method:
+ - jsonPath(Object path)

 -- 	Managing attachments – Every document can have a set of attachments.
 The methods for working with attachments are at the document level.
 Working with attachments is optimized; the attachments are loaded only when needed.
 When you create or update an attachment, nothing actually happens until you save the document.
 If the document save is part of a global transaction, then the work is postponed until the transaction is executed.